dasch-swiss/dsp-tools/docs/file-formats/excel2json.md

   (optional): Description of the resource class.
 Can be longer than the label.
 - [`super`](./json-project/ontologies.md#resource-super)
-  (mandatory): The type of this resource class, i.e. the base resource class(es) that this resource class is derived from.
+  (mandatory): The type of this resource class, i.e. the base resource class/classes that this resource class is derived from.
   Must be one of the values listed in the documentation.
   If more than one: separated by commas.